danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ### Gather Your Tools

 Start by creating a simple Markdown document.
-I prefer to work in VSCode because it allows me to write my cover letter in Markdown and then easily convert it to a PDF.
-There’s even a handy extension, [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf), which I’ll explain in more detail later.
+I prefer to work in VSCode because it allows me to write my cover letter in Markdown and then easily convert it to a PDF using an extension, [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf), which I’ll explain in more detail later.

 ### Analyze the Job Description